clive819/Modified-DETR/Readme.md

 * add support for YOLO dataset
 * modifiable number of classes
 * add support for negative sample (no object) training
-* each decoder layer connects to prediction heads, which should improve accuracy for small objects. (haven't tested yet)

 ## Data preparation